 The answer is YES.

 There is growing concern among health officials regarding the health hazards posed by EMF radiation emitting from cell phones and other mobile devices, and their effect on the human body.

 EMF radiation has been linked to various health issues, including cancer, infertility, sleep disorders, and developmental problems, to name a few.

 Do Cell Phones Emit Radiation?

-They can also be used to take photos on the go, or to download books, music, videos, games and an unlimited range of applications to make life simpler or less dreary.
+Smartphones are used to access the Internet and social networks, send emails, and chat with friends via text and MMS, or to talk person to person using a cellular connection.
+They can also be used to take photos on the go, or to download books, music, videos, games and an unlimited range of applications to make life simpler and more interesting.

-All cell phones, as well as smart phones to a greater degree, give off forms of non-ionizing Electromagnetic Radiation (EMR) called Radio Frequency (RF) radiation and Extremely Low Frequency (ELF) radiation.
+All cell phones, and smart phones to a greater degree, give off forms of non-ionizing Electromagnetic Field Radiation (EMF), comprised of Radio Frequency (RF) radiation and Extremely Low Frequency (ELF) radiation.

-Radio Frequency (RF) radiation consists of the cell signal, Bluetooth and WiFi while Extremely Low Frequency (ELF) radiation is generated by phone’s hardware.
-This radiation is absorbed into the body, usually through body tissue situated at or near where the cell phone is held.
+Radiofrequency radiation consists of the cell signal, Bluetooth and WiFi, while Extremely Low Frequency radiation is generated by phone’s hardware (electrical components).
+This radiation gets absorbed into the body, usually through body tissue situated at or near where the cell phone is held.

-The degree of exposure will depend on several factors, including: the type of cell phone being used, how far the user is from the cell phone’s antenna, how much time is spent on the cell phone and how far the user is from cell towers.
+The degree of exposure depends on several factors, including the type of cell phone being used, how far the user is from the cell phone’s antenna, how much time is spent on the cell phone and how far the user is from cell towers.

 Because smartphone users are likely to use their smartphones more extensively, and also carry these devices with them at all times, it stands to reason that cell phone radiation may pose potential health issues.